Autism Resources

 Here’s a great unofficial checklist of less well recognized autistic traits in better masking and passing folks of all genders (you parents might want to really self-examine): Samantha Craft’s (no longer gendered) Autistic Traits Checklist (2022) EDIT: That site appears to be down as of April 2024, alas, and I haven’t been able to reach Samantha to inquire about it.

-Meanwhile, here is an older gendered version she first put out for AsperGirls.
+So meanwhile, here is an older gendered version she first put out for AsperGirls.
 Just ignore the gendering.
-Anyone can experience these traits, of any gender.
-They are just less well known/less stereotyped, so not “official”.
+Anyone can experience these traits, of any gender, race or ethnicity.
+They are just less well known/less stereotyped, so not “official” traits and signs.
 Think of this as a “When to suspect high masking/passing autism” list.

 >>> We interrupt this preface to bring you the recent news (2021) that I have since indeed been formally diagnosed as autistic with co-occurring ADHD also finally, at 54 by my HMO as of June 2021.
 Go me.
 So I will start calling myself properly autistic now. <<<